The Importance of Compressed Air Leak Detection

 Leaks may become obvious if the air or gas system contains flow measurement devices as any indication of flow while that part of the system is shut down has to relate directly to leakage.

-Listening for leaks is only possible during a shutdown when the whole plant is sufficiently quiet that large leaks can be audible.
-Smaller leaks can be below the threshold for hearing and therefore the absence of the hiss of leaking gas does not mean that there are no leaks.
-Even if leaks are heard, they can be very difficult to pinpoint, especially in difficult to access areas.
+Listening for leaks is only possible during a shutdown, when the entire plant is so quiet that large leaks can be heard.
+Smaller leaks may be below the hearing threshold, so the absence of a hiss from leaking gas does not rule out the possibility of leaks.
+Even if leaks are detected, they can be extremely difficult to locate, particularly in difficult-to-access areas.

 The traditional direct method that is still widely used is to wash over any suspected joints with a soap solution.
 In the event of a leak, bubbles will form and judging by the number and size of bubbles, the fault can be pinpointed.
 This is a very simple method but very time consuming as every joint has to be tested individually.
 There are also potential issues for contamination, corrosion and plant cleanliness.

-For remote identification of leak points, the best method is to use a purpose designed ultrasonic leak detector.
-These electronic devices employ a microphone designed to be sensitive in the high frequency harmonics typically generated by leaking high pressure gas.
-The circuitry uses the heterodyne principle to change the frequency of the detected signals so that they become audible through headphones.
+The best method for remotely identifying leak points is to use a purpose-designed ultrasonic leak detector.
+These electronic devices use a microphone designed to detect high frequency harmonics produced by leaking high pressure gas.
+The circuitry employs the heterodyne principle to alter the frequency of detected signals so that they are audible through headphones.

 Ultrasonic leak detectors enable testing of out of reach areas to quickly determine if access is required to pinpoint leaks.
 With a range up to 8m it allows operators to quickly survey air/gas distribution systems and models with detachable sensors simplify testing in confined spaces.